-BCCS aims to recognise the linguistic talents of students whose first language is not English.
+BCCS recognises bilingualism as a strength.
 Greater awareness and training is being provided for staff for responding to the needs and opportunities for EAL students in the curriculum.
 In 2019 this cohort was 19% of Years 7-11.
 As of 2022 it is now 28% and the school has actively supported the provision of education for refugees fleeing conflict in Afghanistan and Ukraine.